cloak-dev/docs/manual.md

 <img src="https://i.imgur.com/gTET5ks.png" height=300>

 You will also see a seemingly garbled message appear in the chat window.
 This is normal.
-It is the setup message that your friend's instance of Cloak sent to your's.
+It is the setup message that your friend's instance of Cloak sent to yours.
 Your friend will see a similar message in their chat window.

 <img src="https://i.imgur.com/DgQGnQB.png" height=300>

-All future messages however, will appear to you in plain text.
+All future messages will appear to you in plain text.
 However, the server will simply see a bunch of garbled text!

 ### Session Management

 Everytime you close or reload the tab, the encryption layer will be reset.
 This is to prevent any potential security issues.
-Next time you open the app, you will have to repeat the process to enable the encryption layer.
+Next time you open the app, you will have to repeat the aforementioned process to re-enable the encryption layer.

 ### Uninstall